specadeso1/specadeso1/specadeso1.md

 # Welcome!

-I am a full-time student pursuing my B.S. in Cybersecurity with a profound interest in security operations and related technology.
+Full-time student pursuing my B.S. in Cybersecurity with a profound interest in security operations and related technology.
 I am a dedicated lifelong learner with excellent problem solving/critical thinking skills and constantly seeking new ways to strengthen my skillset in security-related tools, methodologies, and concepts.
-I am committed to keeping up with the everchanging technological landscape and applying my newfound skills to furthering my education, work, and home labs.
+I am committed applying current and newfound skills to furthering my education, work, and home labs.

 <a href="www.linkedin.com/in/santee-pecadeso-912478264"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>